-French Angora rabbits are often head turners at most rabbit shows.
+French Angora rabbits often attract attention at most rabbit shows.
 Well, who wouldn’t be enamored with this giant breed’s fluffy coat, friendly disposition, and adorable appearance?

-If you’re thinking of adding this sturdy yet cute rabbit as part of your family, read on to know more about their characteristics, care, and maintenance.
+If you’re thinking of adding this sturdy yet cute rabbit as part of your family, read on to learn more about its characteristics, care, and maintenance.

 An Overview of the French Angora Rabbit